Bullying at Bishop Vesey's Grammar School

 Skipping school

 Every day, I dragged myself to that school.
 Every day, I forced myself to go to a place where I knew I'd be bullied and ridiculed.
 As the bullying got worse, I started skipping school.
 Those days would start with a sick feeling in my stomach that I now recognise as anxiety.
-I would stand at the bus stop waiting for the bus.
+I would stand at the bus stop waiting for the bus to take me to school.
 Eventually, the anxiety would be too much for me and I'd cross the road and get the bus going the other way, to the city centre instead.
 There was nothing like the relief of knowing that today, at least, I wouldn't be facing the bullies at school.
-On the bus, I would take off my school blazer and tie and hide them in my rucksack, so I looked less like a school kid.
+On the bus, I would take off my school blazer and tie and hide them in my rucksack, so I looked less like a school kid and more like an adult.
 It helped that I looked older than I was.
 People probably thought I was an office worker instead of a teenage kid skipping school.

 Changing my name